HTO3/Hto3.DateTimeHelpers/README.md

 ### SetMonth

-Change the month of a DateTime
+Change the month of a DateTime.

 ```csharp
 new DateTime(2018, 12, 11, 21, 50, 30).SetMonth(10) == new DateTime(2018, 10, 11, 21, 50, 30);